iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.gc.hcsc.canada.covid19___4.0.0/report.md

 <p align="center">
 <img src="4_star_reviews_wordcloud.png" alt="ca.gc.hcsc.canada.covid19 4 reviews"/>
 </p>

+> The app doesn't let you know if you come in contact with someone who has C0VID19.
+This needs improvement.
+Otherwise it's a good app.<br> :date: __2020-08-16 08:19:12__

 > Its pretty cool but i kinda wish it had it so you can see what are other peoples symptoms are in your area for people using the app.. kinda how snapchat has snap spots in your area.
 Other then that pretty cool.<br> :date: __2020-08-02 18:40:50__